Tek-Pheed/Discord_bot/README.md

 It consists in modifying the bot's activity, for example ``Play Need4Stek``.

 To do this we will use the documentation in the bot activity section, which can be found [here](https://discord.js.org/docs/packages/discord.js/14.15.2/ClientUser:Class#setPresence)

+## Step 4 : Catch reaction and roles

+We are now going to assign a role according to the reactions put on a specific message.

+To do that we are using this topics on stackoverflow [page](https://stackoverflow.com/questions/59069737/discord-js-trying-to-add-role-by-reacting-to-the-message)